-Flowering bonsai are very popular and fruits on miniature trees fascinate almost everybody.
-But there are a number of things you must pay attention to if you want to make sure these bonsai tree species will produce the desired flowers and fruits.
+Flowering Bonsai are very popular and fascinate almost everybody.
+But there are a number of things you must pay attention to if you want to make sure these Bonsai tree species will produce the desired flowers.

 The special aspects to their care are: use special fertilizer for flowering and fruit producing plants (low nitrogen, higher P and K), make sure they get enough sunlight and never let them dry out, especially when the flowers and the fruits develop.